gyulanemeth/bluefox.email/docs/api/index.md

 [Quick guide](/docs/projects/subscriber-lists.html#subscriber-list-integration)

-In order to subscribe a user to a [subscriber list](/docs/projects/subscriber-lists), you have to use the following URL pattern:
+To unsubscribe a user from a [subscriber list](/docs/projects/subscriber-lists), use the following URL pattern:
 ```
 https://api.bluefox.email/v1/accounts/##YOUR_WORKSPACE_ID##/projects/##YOUR_PROJECT_ID##/subscriber-lists/##YOUR_SUBSCRIBER_LIST_ID##/subscribers/##SUBSCRIBER_EMAIL_ADDRESS##/unsubscribe
 ```

-You need to replace the following strings with yours:
+Replace the placeholders with your specific information:
  - `##YOUR_WORKSPACE_ID##`
  - `##YOUR_PROJECT_ID##`
  - `##YOUR_SUBSCRIBER_LIST_ID##`
  - `##SUBSCRIBER_EMAIL_ADDRESS##`
  - `##YOUR_API_KEY##`

-You can find the ids that you need to replace if you click on the code guide button in a subscriber list:
+You can find the IDs to replace by clicking on the code guide button in a subscriber list:
 ![Screenshot of the highlighted code guide button in a subscriber list.](./subscriber-list-code-guide-button.png)

-In the code guide dialog the aformentioned values will automatically applied, if you copy those code snippets, you only have to replace the `##YOUR_API_KEY##` string.
+In the code guide dialog, these values are automatically filled in.
+If you copy the code snippets, you only need to replace the `##YOUR_API_KEY##`.

 ![Screenshot of the code guide dialog in a subscriber list.](./subscriber-list-code-guide-dialog.png)

-Requiest body:
+**Requiest body**:

 none.

-cUrl:
+**cUrl**:
 ```bash
 curl -X PATCH "https://api.bluefox.email/v1/accounts/##YOUR_WORKSPACE_ID##/projects/##YOUR_PROJECT_ID##/subscriber-lists/##YOUR_SUBSCRIBER_LIST_ID##/subscribers/##SUBSCRIBER_EMAIL_ADDRESS##/unsubscribe" -H "Content-Type: application/json" -H "Authorization: Bearer ##YOUR_API_KEY##"
 ```

+**Javascript**:
 ```javascript
 const url = 'https://api.bluefox.email/v1/accounts/##YOUR_WORKSPACE_ID##/projects/##YOUR_PROJECT_ID##/subscriber-lists/##YOUR_SUBSCRIBER_LIST_ID##/subscribers/##SUBSCRIBER_EMAIL_ADDRESS##/unsubscribe'